s8sg/spark-py-submit/README.md

 # Spark Py Submit #

-A python library that can submit spark job to spark yarn cluster using rest API
+A python library that can submit spark job to spark cluster and standalone mode using rest API

-**Note: It Currently supports the CDH(5.6.1) and HDP(2.3.2.0-2950,2.4.0.0-169)**
+**Note: It Currently supports the CDH(5.6.1) and HDP(2.3.2.0-2950,2.4.0.0-169)in yarn cluster**
        The Library is Inspired from: `github.com/bernhard-42/spark-yarn-rest-api`

 ### Getting Started: